gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Added proper documentation for environment variables in README.md.
   - Created sample.svg file to make all tests pass successfully.
   - Updated tests to follow FastAPI best practices (removed unnecessary async/await, used status constants, improved type hints).
+  - Fixed test_natal_chart_with_sidereal_zodiac by updating the sidereal_mode value from "Lahiri" to "LAHIRI" to match the schema's SiderealMode literal definition.
+  - Completed implementation of async/sync consistency across the codebase.
+  - Enhanced error handling with standardized response formats.
+  - Optimized API responses using appropriate response models.
+  - Implemented performance optimizations with background tasks.
   - All 25 tests now passing in the test suite.

 - **API Structure Migration**: Successfully migrated the API layer from `app/api/v1/endpoints/` to `app/api/v1/routers/`.